martinschatz-cz/SciCount/README.md

 * LowPass filter to simulate OTF

 #### Microscopic Images
-Augmentation for microscopic images are much more challenging due to different way of how images are created and saved and since we are bound by limits of optics.
-Each of our channel is representing data of its own, can be shifted (due to physical color shift) and can have shifted brightness (if not corrected).
+Augmentation for microscopic images are much more challenging due to the different way of how images are created and saved and since we are bound by the limits of optics.
+Each of our channels represents data of its own, can be shifted (due to physical color shift) and can have shifted brightness (if not corrected).
 So far nice explanation can be found in [Pete Bankhead](https://github.com/petebankhead) *Analyzing fluorescence microscopy images with ImageJ* online book: chapter [Simulating image formation](https://petebankhead.gitbooks.io/imagej-intro/content/chapters/macro_simulating/macro_simulating.html)

 We should consider:
 * the size of the PSF (related to the objective lens NA and microscope type)